N1kor4/eminent-earth/src/pages/en/projects/1-privacy.md

 ### Beyond Conspiracies

-Let me be clear: I wasn’t into the conspiracy theories that exploded during that time.
-I’m not a tinfoil-hat type.
+Let me be clear: I’m not a tinfoil-hat type.
 But I **did start asking questions** — serious ones:

 - How much data do apps collect about me?
 - What’s really happening behind the scenes with “free” services?